-A Brief History of the 10 Most Famous Kennedy Brides
+A Brief History of the 11 Most Famous Kennedy Brides

 By Madeleine Luckel

 While filled with senators, diplomats, activists, and even one president, this fabled American family’s influence extends well beyond the political sphere.
 In fact, the Kennedys have established some of the most iconic moments in modern wedding history.
 Their distinguished nuptials serve as a source of classic bridal inspiration—no matter the decade.
 To this day, brides add Carolyn Bessette’s slinky Narciso Rodriguez gown to their Pinterest boards, and celebrities wear Jacqueline Bouvier–esque toi et moi engagement rings.
-Below, we discuss ten of the dynasty’s most famous brides and their weddings.
+Below, we discuss the dynasty’s most famous brides and their weddings.

 Rose Kennedy